 It’s a perennial message, but worth repeating: if it's dark, it’s easy to lose track of time.
 Driving late and long can lead to tiredness behind the wheel, so make sure your body and mind are topped up, fully charged and working properly, as well as your phone and your car - after all, the driver is arguably the most critical component of all.

 "If you feel tired during the journey then you should find somewhere to stop as soon as possible," is the guidance from RoSPA.
 It's tempting to think that two strong coffees and a 15-minute nap can help, but ultimately, you may need to find a place to stop overnight.

 Taking a Pass Plus course will help you gain skills and confidence for driving at night and in wet and wintery conditions.
 You could also get more acquainted with your vehicle.

 "Learn what features your car has to help you deal with adverse weather," advises the IAM's Neil Greig.

-By following these eleven top tips, you can have enjoy your night driving this winter – and, in fact, all year round.
+By following these eleven top tips, you can have enjoy your night driving this winter - and, fact, all year round.

 Will Dron is the Acting Editor of the Sunday Times Driving website.
 You can find him on Twitter @wdron